Cordillera del Paine: Torres del Paine National Park and Biosphere Reserve (Chile)

 The southern Andes form the backbone of Patagonia.
 The Cordillera del Paine rises sharply above the eastern foreland basin and is dissected into several mountain groups.

 The westernmost Paine Grande is the highest of the range.
-The most prominent peaks are those of the Cuernos del Paine (Paine’s horns) which are separated from the Paine Grande by the deep glacial Vallé Francés.
+The most prominent peaks are those of the Cuernos del Paine (Paine's horns), separated from the Paine Grande by the deep glacial Vallé Francés.

 Nestling in the heart of the range, the gigantic natural cathedrals of the Torres del Paine are the most famous highlight of the massif.
 The entire area is protected through the Torres del Paine National Park.